 Available as a printed booklet and as a pdf download.
 Click HERE for the PDF download.

-Carmelle’s sampler has been painstakingly reproduced by Lisa Brown and lovingly stitched by Nicola Parkman.
+The reproduction of Elizabeth’s sampler has been a team effort.
+Her sampler has been painstakingly charted by Sandra Moffitt, her booklet produced by Nicola Parkman and Lisa Brown, and Suzanne Sirotti lovingly stitched the model.
 At the very core of Hands Across the Sea Samplers there is a team of needleworkers who are passionate about antique samplers and being able to share those samplers with you.